 So, what is liability in matched betting?
 Well, it’s something you’ll come across at the betting exchange, whether you’re matched betting or simply lay betting.
 It’s the amount of money you need to have in your exchange account to cover your lay bet.
 Essentially, it’s the amount you stand to lose if your lay bet loses.
 Remember though that in matched betting, that money will always be covered by what you win from your back bet at the bookmaker.
 Your liability in matched betting isn’t at risk, it just needs to be available in the exchange before you will be able to place your lay bet.

-When using OddsMonkey’s Odds Calculator to calculate your matched bets, you’ll always be given a liability amount, so you’ll always know how much you need to have in your betting exchange account first.
+OddsMonkey’s calculator will show a liability amount, so you’ll always know how much you need in your exchange account.

 Stake Not Returned

 ‘Stake Not Returned’ is what happens when the original stake isn’t returned when the bet wins.
 For example, a bet of £5 at odds of 5.0 will return only £20.
 5 x £5 equals £25, remove the stake, and you’re left with £20.